Student Help & Support

 The UAA Testing Center provides Anchorage campus testing for exams through a UAA, UAF, or UAS online course.
 It also offers UAA placement testing, exam proctoring for outside universities, and many other placement exams for a fee.

 Some of our online courses use RPNow, a remote proctoring service for exams.
-Check your syllabus and/or course orientation for more information.
+Check your syllabus and/or course orientation to learn whether your course uses RPNow.
+If it does, instructions on how to schedule your proctored exam will be posted in the course before any exams.
+For more assistance with remote proctoring:

-If you are eligible for disability-related accommodations on tests, please contact Disability Support Services.
-The DSS website gives more information about testing accommodations.
+If you are eligible for disability-related accommodations on tests, please contact Disability Support Services for more information and scheduling.

 Textbooks and Course Materials